saleheen-dev/apk-upload-panel/README.md

-This is a SPA for uploading the APKs for implementation in the in-app-update feature in mobile apps.
+# This is a SPA for uploading the APKs for implementation in the in-app-update feature in mobile apps

 //next dev --turbopack

-Open upload in production
+Active upload in production if country is Pakistan

 ## Getting Started